awestruct/awestruct.github.io/helpers/google_analytics.md

 ---
+title: GoogleAnalytics Helper
 layout: default
-title: Google Analytics Extension
 ---

-# Google Analytics Integration

-[Google Analytics](http://google.com/analytics/) is a website traffic monitoring tool.
+# `GoogleAnalytics` Helper

+The `GoogleAnalytics` helper provides easy insertion of Google Analytics tracking code into your site.

 ## Install

-To use the Google Analytics integration, you simply need add a helper to the pipeline in your `_ext/pipeline.rb` file.
+To use the `GoogleAnalytics` helper, simply configure it into your `_ext/pipeline.rb` file.

     Awestruct::Extensions::Pipeline.new do
       helper Awestruct::Extensions::GoogleAnalytics
     end

 ## Configure